South Seas – General Information

 Entry requirements:

 EU citizens do not need a visa.
-Required are:
+The following are required:

-– the possession of a valid return ticket, with the required
+– possession of a valid return or onward ticket, with the required

 – a passport valid for at least six months.